zlehmann/using-to-json-lab-v-000/README.md

 request.
 3. Modify the `show.html.erb` page code to properly request JSON from the `products/id` route.
 4. Make sure tests pass!
+Some will pass at the beginning.
+The trick is making sure they all *still* pass at the end!

 **Note:** If you do everything correctly, you won't have to change any of the code that constructs the `show` view, only the the route to